revolt3r/TextToSpeech/index.md

 <p><details><summary><code>public static StringSpeechUtteranceCallback onWillSpeakPartOfString</code></summary>
 <p><strong>Description</strong><br>
-Tells the delegate when the synthesizer is about to speak a portion of an utterance’s speechString.</p>
+Called when the synthesizer is about to speak a portion of an utterance’s speechString.</p>
   <p><strong>Parameters</strong><br>
   <i>int startIndex</i> - The start index of the spoken part of the utterance string.<br>
   <i>int stringLength</i> - The number of characters in the spoken part of the utterance string.<br>